robinmordasiewicz/AV-raspi-config/README.md

 Automate the deployment of all the audio and video software for your Raspberry PI4.

-This is the software dependency for AV-companion-atem Scene switching.
+This is the software dependency for AV-companion-atem Scene switching content repo.

 ## Prerequisites